Street fighting: History

-Evidence for human fighting goes back 430,000 years ago in Spain, where a fossil skull was found with two fractures apparently caused by the same object, implying an intentional lethal attack.
-Another record of early human fighting is one that happened 9500 to 10,500 years ago in Nataruk, Kenya.
-The hunter-gatherers fight was a group fight involving both males and females as well as children.
-They were armed with bladelets and arrow projectiles.
+Evidence for human fighting goes back 430,000 years in Spain, where a fossil skull was found with two fractures apparently caused by the same object, implying an intentional lethal attack.
+Another record of early human fighting is one that happened 9,500 to 10,500 years ago in Nataruk, Kenya.
+The hunter-gatherers fight was a group fight involving both males and females, including children, armed with bladelets and arrow projectiles.
 The fight was to protect their valuables such as lands, food and water resources and their tribes or families or to respond mortally to the threat from the encounter between two groups of people.